CatalogueOfLife/portal/articles/about/colusage.md

 * **Link to original resource** (if available): this links to the corresponding species page in the original resource

 ### COL API
-The dynamic COL Checklist can be accessed through the JSON-based [COL ChecklistBank API](https://api.catalogueoflife.org/).
+The dynamic COL Checklist can be accessed through the JSON-based [ChecklistBank API](https://api.checklistbank.org/).
 The API is still under active development and not finalized, so small changes are still expected to take place before the release of version 1.0.
 Authentication is via GBIF user accounts.
-Datasets in the ChecklistBank are accessible through dataset keys.
+Datasets in ChecklistBank are accessible through dataset keys.
-The latest version of the COL Checklist can always be accessed through the dataset Key [3LR](https://api.catalogueoflife.org/dataset/3LR).
+The latest version of the COL Checklist can always be accessed through the dataset Key [3LR](https://api.checklistbank.org/dataset/3LR).
-More information on the new COL ChecklistBank will follow soon.
+More information on the new ChecklistBank will follow soon.

 ### Downloads
 The current and previous [COL Checklist can be downloaded](/data/download) in various formats and in parts, optionally specifying a root taxon retrieving just a subtree of the checklist.

 ### Deprecated legacy API
 To facilitate a smooth change-over to the new Catalogue of Life infrastructure, the deprecated legacy API for the dynamic monthly COL Checklists will remain available for some period.
-However, we strongly recommend users to switch over to the new COL ChecklistBank API as soon as possible.
+However, we strongly recommend users to switch over to the new ChecklistBank API as soon as possible.

 ## Data formats

 ### Catalogue of Life Data Package (ColDP)
-For the new Catalogue of Life, the recommended exchange format for submitting data to and downloading data from the COL ChecklistBank is the [Catalogue of Life Data Package](https://github.com/CatalogueOfLife/coldp) (ColDP), a tabular text format with a standard set of files and columns and it is inspired by [Frictionless Data](https://frictionlessdata.io/).
+For the new Catalogue of Life, the recommended exchange format for submitting data to and downloading data from ChecklistBank is the [Catalogue of Life Data Package](https://github.com/CatalogueOfLife/coldp) (ColDP), a tabular text format with a standard set of files and columns and it is inspired by [Frictionless Data](https://frictionlessdata.io/).
 The format is a single ZIP archive that bundles various delimited text files: